Hays plc – Annual report – 30 June 2022

 In addition to the above risk, the LDI portfolio forms part of a diversified investment portfolio for the Scheme, with this diversification seeking to reduce investment risk.

-The Scheme is subject to direct credit risk because the Scheme invests in segregated mandates with the Insight LDI portfolio.
+The Scheme is subject to direct credit risk because it invests in segregated mandates with the LDI portfolio.
 Credit risk arising on bonds held directly within the LDI portfolio is mitigated by investing mostly in government bonds where the credit risk is minimal.

 Credit risk arising on the derivatives held in the LDI mandate depends on whether the derivative is exchange traded or over the counter (OTC).
 OTC derivative contracts are not guaranteed by any regulated exchange and therefore the Scheme is subject to risk of failure of the counterparty.
 The credit risk for OTC swaps held in the LDI portfolio is reduced by collateral arrangements.